enormandeau/stacks_workflow/README.md

 ### 8. Onwards!

 You should now have a very clean SNP dataset for your project.
-Analyze only singletons or analyse the different categories of SNPs separately.
+Analyze only canonical SNPs or analyse the different categories of SNPs separately.

   - Run population genomics analyses
   - Publish a paper!